sandal-tan/breadboard/README.md

 }
 ```

 Devices are added to a map, with a device name as key.
-The added value is itself a map
+The added value is itself a map that should contain a device
-that should contain a device designation (the `"device"` key used above) and any other
+designation (the `"device"` key used above) and any other instantiation parameters required to configure the device.

-instantiation parameters required to configure the device.
+### Networking

 If using a Pico W or Pico WH, you can configure the network via a network entry in `devices.json`: